 - Put them in the crib in a half-sleep state.
 If your baby tends to fall asleep while nursing, and it leads to separation anxiety in them, put them in the crib when they are in a half-sleep state, meaning when they are on the verge of drifting into a deep sleep.

 - Use soothing techniques.
-Your baby would cry when you move them from a comfortable position (within your arms or lap); this is normal.
+It is normal for your baby to cry when you move them from a comfortable position (from your arms or lap).
 The best way to stop this habit of theirs is by not rushing to them and taking them into your arms as soon as they start to cry.
 Try to soothe them by placing them inside the crib and gently patting them.

 - Accustom them to the new crib slowly.
 If your baby is used to co-sleeping, it could be a challenge to make them stop crying when put down.
 Settling a baby requires a gradual transition, requiring you to go one step at a time.
 Take the baby into the room or crib before their naptime, read them a book while they lie in the crib, or show them around in the nursery until it is their bedtime.
 This would familiarize them with the nursery, and they may not cry once you put them down.

 - Dream feed them.
 If the reason behind your baby’s crying is hunger, try dream feeding them one last time before you go to bed.
 This may help your baby sleep through the night without feeling hungry.